Aaron Harang: Pitching style

 Harang threw six pitches.
 He had a four-seam fastball and two-seam fastball averaging about 90–94 miles per hour.
 He also threw a slider and changeup in the low 80s and a curveball in the low-to-mid 70s, as well as a small handful of cutters.
 Harang mostly used his four-seamer and slider against right-handed hitters, while using more variety with left-handed hitters.
 His curve was typically used early in the count, often against lefties.

+Personal life

+Harang married Jennifer Wade in 2002 and has three children, Addison, Kailey, and Dustin.

+Harang's younger brother Darryl pitched in the minor leagues for the Toronto Blue Jays organization from 2004 to 2008 and in the Reds system in 2010.

+During his playing career, Harang gave tickets to military families in a program called "Aaron's Aces."
+Harang also gave Reds clubhouse staff an 8-person golf cart in 2009.